RedSPINE/Projet_Secu/README.md

 ### ARX

-ARX used for k-anonymisation, t-closeness, l-diversité, differencial privacy, and more.
+ARX used for k-anonymisation, t-closeness, l-diversity, differencial privacy, and more.

 Combination of k-anonymisation and l-diversity.
 50% of lines max deleted.